bromaniac/smolest/README.md

 This was created for a fun challenge from a colleague:

-Create the smallest possible Docker image for a web application that:
+Create the smallest possible Docker image for a web application written in Rust that:

 Replies HTTP 200 for /